InternetRamen/Internetramen/README.md

 My name is Jaden.
 I am a aspiring student developer attempting to get better.

 ## 🔭 I’m currently working on ...
+ - Mini Projects
- - Portfolio Website
+ - AP CSP

 ## 🌱 I’m currently learning ...
- - Express
- - CSS
+ - SCSS
 ## 👯 I’m looking to collaborate on ...
  - N/A